The surprises that can be expelled in a coughing fit

 The amazing thing is that one patient coughed it all out, in one piece.
 His doctors, stunned, could not understand how a lump of that size could come out without breaking the 36-year-old patient who was in serious condition.

 Georg Wieselthaler, a pulmonary surgeon at the University of California San Francisco Hospital, told The Atlantic publication that the patient was initially admitted to the intensive care unit with a severe heart attack that was difficult to overcome.
-His name was kept anonymous to preserve his privacy.
+His name has been kept anonymous to preserve his privacy.

 The expert quickly connected the patient to a machine designed to help maintain blood flow in the body.
-But assisted heart treatment must be accompanied by anticoagulants to liquefy the blood and prevent clots from forming that can cause complications such as thrombosis, stroke and heart attacks.
+But the assisted heart treatment must be accompanied by anticoagulants to liquefy the blood and prevent the formation of clots that can cause complications such as thrombosis, stroke and heart attacks.

 But his airways began to leak.

 But the situation continued to worsen, the bleeding eventually reaching the pulmonary system and flooding the right bronchial tree.
-The cough continued until, with a deep effort, the patient spat out a strange tangled clot.
-When Wieselthaler and his team managed to unfold the material and spread it on a surgical drape, they found that the architecture of the airway was so perfectly preserved that they were able to immediately identify it as the right bronchial tree by the number of bifurcations and their size. alignment.
+The cough continued until, with a deep effort, the patient coughed up a strange tangled clot.
+When Wieselthaler and his team managed to unfold the material and spread it on a surgical drape, they found that the airway architecture was so perfectly preserved that they were able to immediately identify it as the right bronchial tree by the number of bifurcations and their alignment.

 “We were surprised.
 It is a curiosity that you could not imagine.
 I mean, it’s very, very rare, even though it’s been described before,” Wieselthaler said.